Daniela Gonzalez ’21

 Nursing Major

-go to college, Franciscan wasn’t just on the short list—it was the list.
+When the time came for Daniela Gonzalez to consider where to go to college, Franciscan wasn’t just on the short list—it was the list.

-check out other places but every time I looked at them they didn’t measure up to what I felt at Franciscan,” says the junior from Steubenville, Ohio.
+“There was always that opportunity to check out other places but every time I looked at them they didn’t measure up to what I felt at Franciscan,” says the junior from Steubenville, Ohio.

 The daughter of Nicaraguan immigrants, including her father, Horacio, who came to Franciscan to complete his master’s in theology in 2000, Daniela grew up immersed in Franciscan’s dynamic campus faith community.
-All eight of her older siblings have attended Franciscan for at least one semester, while five of them have graduated from
+All eight of her older siblings have attended Franciscan for at least one semester, while five of them have graduated from the University.

 “Coming here every day for Mass, Franciscan basically became my parish,” she says.
 “We would come here all the time and interact with campus on a daily basis.”

-With 12 children, Daniela’s parents would not be able to pay for her tuition without significant financial aid.
+That interaction led Daniela to recognize a “zeal and vigor for the faith” that just wasn’t present at other universities.
+There was only one complication: With 12 children, Daniela’s parents would not be able to pay for her tuition without significant financial aid.

 Fortunately, thanks to Franciscan’s many generous benefactors, Daniela received a scholarship that has allowed her to pursue her unique personal vocation while also growing in faith and virtue.